 In 2015, at Wrestle Kingdom 9, The Young Bucks challenged for the IWGP Junior Heavyweight Tag Team Championship in a four-way match but came up short.
 They would make up for this loss next month, though, as they defeated reDRagon and Time Splitters to become two-time IWGP Junior Heavyweight Tag Team Champions.
 They would remain entrenched in the junior heavyweight tag team division; by the end of Wrestle Kingdom 10, in 2016, they would become four-time champions.

 In 2016, The Young Bucks formed a smaller group, along with Kenny Omega, within Bullet Club known as The Elite.
 As The Elite, the trio would win the NEVER Openweight 6-Man Tag Team Championship.
 Outside of The Elite, The Young Bucks remained involved in the tag team competition, winning the IWGP Junior Heavyweight Tag Team Championship a total of seven times by Wrestle Kingdom 12 in 2018.

-In ROH, during this stretch of time, The Young Bucks would not only regain the World Tag Team Championship but feud with “Broken” Matt Hardy and Brother Nero in a feud that, at the time, had the wrestling world talking.
+In ROH, during this stretch of time, The Young Bucks would regain the World Tag Team Championship and a feud with “Broken” Matt Hardy and Brother Nero in a feud that had the time wrestling world talking.
 With the buzz revolving around the “Broken Universe” and the popularity of the Bucks, this was arguably the hottest program in ROH at the time.
 Following a loss to SCU and The Briscoe Brothers at Final Battle in 2017, The Young Bucks left ROH.